msiemsen/msiemsen.github.io/classes.md

 ### Course Description

-Getting your tools sharp is possibly the most important skill a woodworker can learn.
+Getting your tools sharp is probably the most important skill a woodworker can learn.
 Sharpening should be a quick and easy task.
 Mike will show you what it takes to obtain and maintain a good sharp edge.
 We will discuss various sharpening systems as well as different bevel angles and why they are used.
 You will also get ideas for setting up a sharpening station in your shop.
 Our goal is for you to achieve the 5 minute edge, the time it takes to remove and sharpen a plane iron, replace it, and get back to work.
 You will also learn what it takes to make a plane work properly, whether you are flattening a board and removing lots of material, jointing an edge, or smoothing for a finished surface.
 We will discuss when an iron needs camber and when an iron should be straight, and the nuances in between.
 You will learn what to look for in a plane, and what to avoid and how to correct deficiencies in your planes.
 We will flatten plane soles, adjust frogs and make your planes sing!

 **Tools**